elastic/ml-cpp/README.md

 This repo only contains the the C++ code that implements the core analytics for machine learning.

-Code for integrating into the Elasticsearch and source for its documentation can be found in the main
+Code for integrating into Elasticsearch and source for its documentation can be found in the main
 [elasticsearch repo](https://github.com/elastic/elasticsearch).

 ## Elastic License Functionality